OpenSourceEconomics/respy/docs/explanations/solution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As already suggested, the state space contains a stochastic component :math:`\epsilon_t`.
-Equation (2) constitutes the major reason for the compuational complexity of DCDP.
+Equation (2) constitutes the major reason for the computational complexity of DCDP.
 The integrated value function

 .. math::
   :label: eq:emax